Opening Meetings of University Committees to Members of the Press and Public

 Sr. Reviewer: Special Assistant to the President

-- This policy statement describes the circumstances under which the public may attend meetings of university committees.
+- This policy describes the circumstances under which the public may attend meetings of university committees.

-As used in this policy statement, “committee” includes those committees listed in the university’s most recent Roster of Councils, Committees, and Teams and all other committees formed since publication of the roster.
+* As used in this policy, “committee” includes those committees listed in the university’s most recent Roster of Councils, Committees, and Teams and all other university-level committees formed since publication of the roster.
 The term does not include councils listed in the Roster of Councils, Committees, and Teams, nor does it include meetings of the staffs of university administrators or academic department chairs.
 Meetings of councils and staffs are ordinarily closed to the public.
-The official version of the Roster of Councils, Committees, and Teams is available on the university Web site by October 1 each year.
+The official version of the Roster of Councils, Committees, and Teams is available on the university website by October 1 each year.

-As used in this policy statement, “public” means all persons who are not members of the committee involved.
+As used in this policy, “public” means all persons who are not members of the committee involved.

 IDENTIFICATION OF APPLICABLE LAW